conradprogrammer/GPT-Workdesk/README.md

 ![image](https://github.com/user-attachments/assets/e2d9b88c-e33f-48a9-b34f-8eeb5109757f)

 **here with a browser window open at one of my YouTube demo channels:**
+- "Explain Today" is one of my concepts to showcase teaching and training tools including AI
 - Rich Clipboard side panel (drag and drop images, formatted text, etc. saves on exit)
 - Prompt Manager side Panel (keep your prompts organized by topic and workdesk)
 - Video Manager side panel (manage your YT video library with drag-drop functions)